Geoff Norcott: Personal life

 Norcott lives in Cambridgeshire with his wife Emma, whom he married in 2004.
-In 2014 the couple's daughter Connie, was still-born at 34 weeks, Norcott has spoken openly of their loss and in May 2021 on an episode of Cariad Lloyd's Griefcast podcast.
+In 2014 the couple's daughter Connie was still-born at 34 weeks.
+Norcott has spoken openly of their loss, including in May 2021 on an episode of Cariad Lloyd's Griefcast podcast.
 The couple now have a son named Sebastian.

 Norcott describes himself as a "right-wing libertarian".
 In 2016, he said he was the only outspoken Conservative Party supporter on the British comedy circuit and in 2020 suggested that he is one of only "about six" right-wing comedians.
 In 2017, he was listed by Iain Dale as one of the '100 Most Influential People on the Right'.

-Norcott is a AFC Wimbledon fan.
+Norcott is an AFC Wimbledon fan.
 He attended the 1988 FA Cup Final and he used to sell programmes during the Dons' time at Kingsmeadow, in addition to hosting an event at the new Plough Lane.